Indonesia: Sulawesi - July 2010

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-It's a rarity.
-A shy little fish that shows up only at the end of the day.
-It's on the house-reef of the resort Mimpi Indahat Bangka Island I found the Mandarin fish.
+It is a rarity.
+A small shy fish which shows itself only at the end of the day.
+It is on the house-reef of the resort Mimpi Indahon Bangka Island, that I found the mandarin fish.
 It was during my stay in Sulawesi (Indonesia), in July 2010.

 Elusive